amille44420/semantic-release-plugins/README.md

 }
 ```

-And finally configure it using environment variables
+And finally you may either configure it using environment variables

 | Variable name   | Mandatory          | Description                           |
 | --------------- | ------------------ | ------------------------------------- |